(Frequently Asked Questions)

-At the moment you can choose to join the US or the German faction.
+At the moment you can choose to join the US, Soviet or the German faction.

-Once you have chosen a side, your game account will be locked to that faction for the remainder of the war.
+You only need to choose side when you start deploying assault teams, and when you do so, your game account will be locked to that faction for the remainder of the war.
 When the war has been concluded and one faction stands victorious, a new war will begin.
 You can then choose to remain on the same faction, or switch to the other one.

 It is difficult to say, since there will be so many factors to take into consideration.
-We roughly estimate that a war will take around 4-6 weeks (in real life), but it is primarily decided by the generals’ tactics, and the soldiers who fight the actual battles, how long the campaign through Europe will take.
-We will listen to our community, and continuously adjust the game to reflect how you want to play the game.
+Usually a war takes around 2-4 weeks (in real life), but it is primarily decided by the generals’ tactics, and the soldiers who fight the actual battles, how long the campaign through Europe will take.

 We hope to implement more theaters of war over time.
 However, when the game is released, it will not be a final and ‘closed’ product.
 We intend to continuously implement more content in the European Campaign, before switching our focus to other parts of the globe.